cvquesty/cvquesty.github.io/source/_posts/2017-04-18-scaling-puppet-enterprise-part-ii-installation.markdown

 Many changes have occurred over time to include changing from answer files to a [HOCON](https://docs.puppet.com/pe/latest/config_hocon.html) formatted **pe.conf** file containing the various configuration elements you may need to stand up an instance.
 I somewhat preferred the simple nature of the original answer files, but I can see the sense in moving to HOCON moving forward.

-I will try and cover both GUI and text based installation and relate any "gotchas" or idosyncasies I may have encountered in the past.

 **Obtain puppet**